Economy seen hurting as thousands of Japan's 'zombie' firms legally dodge bankruptcy | The Japan Times

 Fujimori defines zombie companies as those that are unable to pay back their loans, and have been insolvent and made losses for three straight years.

-The issue isn’t exclusive to Japan, but the nation’s business start-up and closure rate is about 5 percent, roughly a third of that in other advanced nations, according to the Organization for Economic Cooperation and Development.
+The issue isn’t exclusive to Japan, but the nation’s business startup and closure rate is about 5 percent, roughly a third of that in other advanced nations, according to the Organisation for Economic Co-operation and Development.
 This is despite the Abe administration’s pledges to remedy the situation.

 The government set a target in 2013 to increase the turnover rate to 10 percent, and last year stated that to achieve this would require a change in how society views the issue.